bamboocreativenz/cogo-gif/README.md

 ## Deployment from Airtable

+Deployments are managed via Vercel webhook URL's, which when accessed trigger a new fetch of data from Airtable and a subsequent new build / deployment of the site.
 Refer to the "Deployment" table in the Airtable base - click on the relevant link for the deployment you are trying to update (i.e. production, staging) to start a new deployment.
 Usually this will take around 2-3 minutes for your changes to show up on the live site.
 If nothing seems to be happening after that, it's possible there was an error - contact the dev team.